Murkowski to oppose Stone-Manning nomination, while Tester works to keep support among Dems - News Break

 She added that she had testified before a federal grand jury in Boise in 1989 “as part of an investigation into an alleged tree-spiking incident,” and that she also testified in the ensuing trial that led to “the conviction of the responsible individual.”

-The post Murkowski to oppose Stone-Manning nomination, while Tester works to keep support among Dems appeared first on Idaho Capital Sun .
+The post Murkowski to oppose Stone-Manning nomination, while Tester works to keep support among Dems appeared first on Colorado Newsline .